Skip to content

 operator: redact

-You can find the full list of built-in entity types inĀ Presidio's documentation.
+You can find the full list of built-in PII entity types in Presidio's documentation.

 Defining Custom Operators or Placeholder Formats

-You may redefine any placeholder format per entity by customizing theĀ new_value:
+You may redefine any placeholder format per entity by customizing the new_value:

 EMAIL_ADDRESS: